 - Home Free research (2012) to analyze benefits of the program which has reunited over 17,000 youth with their families since 1995;

 - “Runaway Youth Longitudinal Study 2011” research that identifies the long-term effects of running away as a youth, which can be used to better educate and encourage parents, teachers and other adults to get involved, address the issues, and ultimately prevent a runaway situation;

-Additionally, Blaha has been a featured speaker at the National Human Trafficking Awareness Day (2014), an invited panelist on human trafficking at the Interstate Commission for Juveniles annual meeting (2014), and a featured speaker of the Special Victims Assistance Unit for the FBI (2005 and 2010).
-She was invited to speak to UK parliament to help launch The Children’s Society of England’s national Safe and Sound Campaign (2005), and represented the runaway population at the groundbreaking White House Conference on Missing, Exploited and Runaway Children (2002).
+Additionally, Blaha has been featured on NBC Nightly News with Lester Holt (2015), a featured speaker at the National Human Trafficking Awareness Day (2014), an invited panelist on human trafficking at the Interstate Commission for Juveniles annual meeting (2014), and a featured speaker of the Special Victims Assistance Unit for the FBI (2005 and 2010).
+After hosting UK Children’s Society and a Member of Parliament, she was invited to speak to UK parliament to help launch The Children’s Society of England’s national Safe and Sound Campaign (2005), and was featured on UK’s Trevor McDonald Show.
+She represented the runaway population at the groundbreaking White House Conference on Missing, Exploited and Runaway Children (2002) and was invited to the Rose Garden when President Bush signed the Amber Alert legislation.
 Blaha was selected as the recipient of the CASA of Cook County 2010 Spirit Award and selected to participate in the Laura and John Arnold Giving Library for high-end donors.
 Blaha serves on the Interstate Commission for Juveniles, appointed in 2009.
 Blaha was also selected as an expert for Kids in the House (2012).

 Gordon J. Vance, ACSW, LCSW